 Second, in this case, the idea of “standardized testing,” does not imply any particular form of test or even sponsor, and therefore, it does not limit what the team can imagine as a standardized test system or systems in the future.

-My usual process of this work involves drawing each of the key uncertainties and their poles on a whiteboard or large sheet of paper, and then looking for patterns.
-The patterns of narrative similarity usually appear during writing,.
-Those uncertainties that seem familiar can be grouped or clustered on the workspace.
+My usual process for this work involves drawing each of the key uncertainties and their poles on a whiteboard or large sheet of paper and then looking for patterns.
+The patterns of narrative similarity usually appear during writing, Those uncertainties that seem familiar can be grouped or clustered on the workspace.
 If patterns become apparent later, use lines to connect them.

 The next step is hard to explain, but can be learned through experience: identifying uncertainties that will drive great, divergent stories.
 Consider these two attributes:

 The divergence of poles sets up the reasonable expectation that when the axes are crossed, the resulting quadrants will offer divergent narrative canvases.

 Interesting and inclusive ideas create the basis for a good story.
 For instance, students co-creating their learning experiences is a more interesting idea than classes taught either in a building or through the Internet.
 Although the ultimate way that learning is delivered hasn’t been determined, and might never be, the extremes, and their hybrids already exist in the market, so making location the major driving force for the scenarios isn’t that interesting.
 Co-creation of learning experiences offers a much richer canvas with many more possible storylines.